prashima/LoginSample/README.md

 - Passport, for authentication purpose

 Usage:
+- Pre-requisit: Node.js should be installed (tested with Node.js v0.10.21 on chrome Version 30.0.1599.101 m)
 - Download the source code
-- Navigate to project folder, which should have package.json
+- Navigate to project folder, which should have app.js
-- Run > npm install
+- Run > node app
 - 'localhost:3000/' or 'localhost:3000/login' to go to login page
 - 'localhost:3000/register' to go to registration page or click 'New User?' link on login page
 - 'localhost:3000/welcome' to go to welcome page.
 Incase of invalid session user will be redirected to the login page